 After making them I stored them in my freezer so the peanut butter wouldn’t melt away, pulling one or two (sometimes three) out for snack time until they were all gone, which sadly came all too soon.

 Next time I make them, I make add them to this kids snack board that’s perfect for adults too!!

-It’s important to make the butter crackers the same thickness.
+When making the crackers (for sandwiches or just to snack on crackers), it’s important to make them the same thickness.
 This matters more for even cooking than the deliciousness of the sandwich itself.
 You can see in the photo below that those thinner edges really start to crisp up quickly.

 And when they’re cooked perfectly, they taste exactly like Ritz crackers and they’re divine.
 To make the perfect homemade ritz crackers with peanut butter, it all starts with recreating those delectable crackers first!!

 And to be honest, you can just make these crackers and call it a day.
 They’re just as delicious as the real crackers, and obviously less work that adding peanut butter and making a “sandwich.”

 Can You Use Other Nut Butters?